 Chapters 25 through 33 of 2 Nephi contain Nephi’s final messages.
 They had a profound influence on later Book of Mormon prophets and have great relevancy today.
 Nephi addresses his comments to three main groups of people: the Jews, the descendants of Lehi, and the Gentiles.
-His commentary can be read as a unified discourse that serves as his final testimony; much of it contains an explanation of the Isaiah chapters he has just quoted.
-There is a logic and organization that flows from chapter to chapter.
-In this paper I will not attempt to deal with the entire message in detail but will isolate Nephi’s teachings to and about the Gentiles in the overall context of the broader discourse.
+His commentary can be read as a whole, unified discourse which serves as Nephi’s final testimony; much of it contains an explanation of the Isaiah chapters he has just quoted.
+There is a logic and organization which flows from chapter to chapter.
+In this paper I will not attempt to deal with the entire message in detail, but will isolate Nephi’s teachings to and about the “Gentiles” in the overall context of the broader discourse.
 I will focus primarily on chapters 26 and 27.
-In order to do this I will first give a brief chapter-by-chapter summary of Nephi’s major points.
+In order to do this I will first give a brief chapter by chapter summary of Nephi’s major points.

-Chapter 27.
-Nephi teaches that because the Jews, the Gentiles, and Lehi’s descendants are all in a state of apostasy, and because of the loving nature of Christ, another opportunity will be given to them to learn of the Savior and the saving principles of His gospel through a restoration.
+Chapter 27—Because the Jews, the Gentiles, and Lehi’s descendants are all in a state of apostasy, and because of the loving nature of Christ, another opportunity will be given them to learn of the Savior and the saving principles of his gospel through a restoration.
 The key to that restoration will be the Book of Mormon.
 It will testify of the truths lost in the apostasy and provide a firm witness of Jesus Christ.
 The majority of this chapter comes from Isaiah 29.

-Chapter 28.
-Nephi declares that Satan will not be idle.
-He will use any weapons at his disposal to negate the Restoration and keep the world in the darkness of apostasy.
+Chapter 28—Satan will not be idle.
+He will use any weapons at his disposal to negate the restoration and keep the world in the darkness of apostasy.
 These weapons will come primarily from the philosophies, pride, learning, and lifestyles of mankind.

-Chapter 29.
-Satan will make a specific attack on the Book of Mormon in an attempt to get people to reject it as well as the gospel of Christ and the Restoration.
+Chapter 29—Satan will make a specific attack on the Book of Mormon in an attempt to get people to reject it as well as the gospel of Christ and the restoration.
 That attack is best stated by the phrase, “A Bible!
 A Bible!
-We have got a Bible, and there cannot be any more Bible” (2 Nephi 29:3).
+We have got a Bible, and there cannot be any more Bible” (v.
+3).

-Chapters 31–32.
-Nephi teaches in simple terms what each individual must do to be part of the final victory of Christ.
-Each person must accept the Savior, repent, be baptized, receive the Holy Ghost, and then endure to the end by following the example of Christ, specifically His example of obedience to the Father.
+Chapter 31–32—Nephi teaches in simple terms what each individual must do to be part of the final victory of Christ.
+Each person must accept the Savior, repent, be baptized, receive the Holy Ghost, and then endure to the end by following the example of Christ, specifically his example of obedience to the Father.

 With this overall perspective we can now examine the specifics of Nephi’s message to the Gentiles.

-Nephi begins his message to the Gentiles by stating:
+Nephi begins his message to the Gentiles with the following:

 This is the central message of the sermon.
 It is also the major purpose of the Book of Mormon.
 Moroni’s statement of intent given in the title page proclaims that the Book of Mormon is written to convince “the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations.”
 This so closely parallels Nephi’s words that it cannot be coincidental.
-Nephi shows in chapter 27 that God will use the Book of Mormon in the latter days to bear witness of Christ’s divinity to all nations, particularly the Gentile nations.
+Nephi shows in chapter 27 that the Book of Mormon is the means that God will use in the latter days to bear witness of Christ’s divinity to all nations, particularly the Gentile nations.

-To be “convinced” that Jesus is the Christ indicated faith in Him, which is the first principle of the gospel.
-Nephi states that Christ manifested Himself to “every nation” in various ways “according to their faith” (2 Nephi 26:13).
+To be “convinced” that Jesus is the Christ indicates faith in him, which is the first principle of the gospel.
+Nephi stated that Christ manifested himself to “every nation” in various ways “according to their faith” (2 Nephi 26:13).
 What kind of faith is convincing faith, and how does it apply to the Gentiles?

-In Lectures on Faith, the Prophet Joseph Smith explains “that three things are necessary in order that any rational and intelligent being may exercise faith in God unto life and salvation.
-First, the idea that he [God] actually exists.
-Secondly, a correct idea of his character, perfections, and attributes.
-Thirdly, an actually knowledge that the course of life which [one] is pursuing is according to his [God’s] will.”
+In the Lectures on Faith the Prophet Joseph Smith explains “that three things are necessary in order that any rational and intelligent being may exercise faith in God unto life and salvation” (3:2).
 Convincing faith would, by definition, lead one to life and salvation.
+The Prophet Joseph Smith teaches that faith rests upon three pillars: (1) “the idea that he (God) actually exists”; (2) “a correct idea of his character, perfections and attributes”; and (3) “an actual knowledge that the course of life which [one] is pursuing is according to his (God’s) will” (3:3–5).

 For the Gentiles to have convincing faith in Christ, they need to establish and maintain the above three principles clearly in their minds.
 Nephi, however, is not at all convinced that they have sufficient faith in Christ to lead them to salvation.
 This is ironic in light of the fact that the Gentile nations most frequently alluded to in the writings of Nephi are the Christian nations of Europe and the United States.
-In most places throughout Nephi’s writings the terms Gentile nations and Christian nations are interchangeable (see 1 Nephi 13; 14; 22; see also 2 Nephi 30–33).
+In most places throughout Nephi’s writings the terms Gentile nations and Christian nations are interchangeable (see 1 Nephi 13, 14, and 22; see also 2 Nephi 30–33 and 3 Nephi).

 And because he dwelleth in flesh he shall be called the Son of God, and having subjected the flesh to the will of the Father, being the Father and the Son—

-These pronouncements should not be confusing to those who have a correct understanding of the Godhead.
+These pronouncements should not be confusing to those who have a correct understanding of the godhead.
 It was not confusing to Amulek in spite of Zeezrom’s attempt at confusing him.
-Amulek later speaks of the judgment, when men shall “be arraigned before the bar of Christ the Son, and God the Father, and the Holy Spirit, which is one Eternal God” (Alma 11:44).
-The Book of Mormon does not teach that Christ and God the Father are the same being, as the creeds of Christendom do.
-This is plainly seen by the Savior’s own teachings in 3 Nephi, which stress the importance of Christ as a God in much the same way that John the Beloved does in John 1.
-This emphasis on the eternal nature of Christ’s divinity was plainly stated by Nephi, who testified: “For if there be no Christ there be no God; and if there be no God we are not, for there could have been no creation.
+Amulek later speaks of the judgment when men shall “be arraigned before the bar of Christ the Son, and God the Father, and the Holy Spirit, which is one Eternal God . . .”
+(Alma 11:44).
+The Book of Mormon does not teach that Christ and God the Father are the same being, as do the creeds of Christendom.
+This is plainly seen by the Savior’s own teachings in 3 Nephi.
+It stresses the importance of Christ as a god in much the same way that John the Beloved does in John 1.
+This emphasis on the eternal nature of Christ’s divinity was plainly stated by Nephi in 2 Nephi 11:7.
+He testified, “For if there be no Christ there be no God; and if there be no God we are not, for there could have been no creation.
 But there is a God, and he is Christ, and he cometh in the fulness of his own time” (2 Nephi 11:7).

 We need to see Christ in his transfigured glory as the Eternal God, much as Peter, James, and John did on the Mount of Transfiguration.
 The timeliness and importance of the Book of Mormon in a world that more and more humanizes the Savior becomes blatantly apparent.

-When asked by President Martin Van Buren “wherein we differed in our religion from the other religions of the day[,] Brother Joseph said we differed in mode of baptism, and the gift of the Holy Ghost by the laying on of hands.
-We considered that all other considerations were contained in the gift of the Holy Ghost.”
+When asked by President Van Buren “wherein we differed in our religion from the other religions of the day[,] Brother Joseph said we differed in mode of baptism, and the gift of the Holy Ghost by the laying on of hands.
+We considered that all other considerations were contained in the gift of the Holy Ghost” (History of the Church 4:42).

-This leads to the third teaching to the Gentiles.
-They need to be convinced that Christ, the Eternal God, works “mighty miracles, signs, and wonders, among the children of men according to their faith” (2 Nephi 26:13).
-Christ-centered faith is the key to these miracles and wonders.
-For the most part the Christian world denies miracles, signs, and wonders, claiming they were done away after the first century A.D.
-Nephi saw this future denial and wrote, “And they deny the power of God, the Holy One of Israel; and they say unto the people: Hearken unto us, and hear ye our precept; for behold there is no God today, for the Lord and the Redeemer hath done his work, and he hath given his power unto men” (2 Nephi 28:5).
+This leads to the third teaching to the Gentiles in 2 Nephi 26:12–13.
+They need to be convinced that Christ, the Eternal God, works “mighty miracles, signs, and wonders, among the children of men according to their faith” (v.
+13).
+Faith is the key to these miracles and wonders.
+This faith must be centered in Christ.
+For the most part the Christian world denies miracles, signs, and wonders, claiming they were done away after the first century AD.
+Nephi saw this future denial and wrote,

 Moroni taught that the disappearance of “signs” indicates a loss of faith: